Canon G1 X Mark II versus Olympus E-M10 III

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M10 III provides a better video resolution than the G1X Mark II.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 III has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the G1X Mark II relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Canon G1 X Mark II and Olympus E-M10 III along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Olympus E-M10 III (⇒ lft)||2360||no||3.0||1040||tilting||YES||4000||8.6||5.8||YES|